 Current asthma therapies are aimed at suppressing or manipulating the immune and inflammatory components of asthma.
-The most common therapy is the use of steroid hormones, called corticosteroids, either systemically or by inhalation.
-When administered as a drug, corticosteroids are known to reduce swelling and inflammation.
+The most common therapy is the use of corticosteroids, either systemically or by inhalation.
 The requirement for daily administration of inhaled corticosteroids to treat chronic asthma often leads to poor compliance, especially in younger patients.
 In addition, inhaled corticosteroids are associated with side effects such as reduced growth rate in children and possible bone demineralization.
-Other approaches block symptoms caused by inflammatory molecules, called leukotrienes, or prevent the release of histamines by blocking IgE antibodies, but both have modest efficacy.
+Other approaches such as leukotriene inhibitors and anti-IgE monoclonal antibodies have modest efficacy.